InfraSIM/docs/docs/how_to.rst

 #.
 Enjoy your customized node.

-How to simulate another vPDU
+How to simulate another vPDU - Under construction
 ---------------------------------------------------------
 InfraSIM provided ServerTech and Panduit PDU simulation initially.
 InfraSIM also provided many utilities, interfaces for developers to build simulation solution for other physical PDUs.
 This sections walk through all steps required to build one simulation for other PDU infraSIM doesn't support yet.